 and my poor hand is Christ, He enters

 my foot, and is infinitely me.

-Several months ago I began to write my own new "translations" of key passages of scripture in the Old and New Testaments of the Bible, and other scripture.
+Several months ago I began to write new "translations" of key passages of scripture in the Old and New Testaments of the Bible.
 I thought the original translations were not clear enough, and did not communicate the truth very well that I have experienced in recent months and years.
 So I began to rewrite them as I understood this truth, to try to better convey that truth to a modern reader.
 I've called this the Bryce Haymond Translation (BHT).
-This is a short introduction to this new translation.
-Continue reading “An Introduction to the Bryce Haymond Translation (BHT)”

 One of the most remarkable things I've found is the tremendous insight that comes from doing nothing.
 That sounds strange, and it is.
 But I think there is truth in it.